reasonml/reasonml.github.io/docs/module.md

 ## Interface Files

-Interface files (`.rei` files) are similar to module types.
-They create a module type and automatically apply it to the `.re` file with the same name.
+Interface files (`.rei` files) are module types.
+The file creates a module type and automatically applies it to the `.re` file with the same name.

 In the above examples we instead may have written two files: